 In order to determine whether the cost incurred by a franchisor in developing or acquiring intellectual property would qualify as a deductible expense, the nature of the expenditure as well as the purpose of the expenditure must be evaluated.
-It is necessary to differentiate between expenses incurred to create an income-producing structure and those incurred for the purposes of earning income.
+It is necessary to differentiate between expenses incurred to create an income-producing structure and those incurred to operate the income-producing structure.